lcothren/liliaokeawawa-cothren-portfolio/content/project/Asilomar-22/index.md

 ---
-title: Online Optimization of Linear-Time Invariant Dynamical Systems with Cost Perception
+title: Online Optimization of Linear Time Invariant Dynamical Systems with Cost Perception
 summary: This paper considers the problem of regulating a discrete-time linear time-invariant (LTI) system to solution trajectories of a convex optimization problem, with an unknown cost.
 We propose a data-driven, gradient-based feedback controller that uses estimates of the cost functions obtained by a trained neural network to control the LTI system.
 We identify sufficient conditions to guarantee exponential input-to-state stability (ISS) of the closed loop system with respect to errors due to disturbances, temporal variability of the cost functions, and the need to use estimated costs from a neural network.
 Finally, we provide an illustrative numerical example in the context of online ride-share scheduling.
 # {{< icon name="download" pack="fas" >}} Download the {{< staticref "uploads/arXivPaperL4DC.pdf" "newtab" >}}arXiv eprint{{< /staticref >}}.
 # This is an extended version of the paper accepted for publication to the 4th Annual Learning for Dynamics and Control Conference containing proofs.